spiwokv/Rtutorial/lessons/01_basic_commands.md

 install.packages("igraph")
 library(igraph)
 ```
-That's all, lets try to analyse some datasets.
+That's all, lets try to read some data in the next lesson and then we will analyse them.